Search everything:

 Taxonomies of learning is used a way used to describe and categorise the way we learn as learning can range from just simply understanding a simple fact to having the ability to evaluate information to generate new ideas.
 Therefore, taxonomies of learning play a key part to guide and support us as tutors in how we should structure learning, teaching, and assessment.

-Over the years, there are several taxonomies of learning that had been developed.
+Over the years, there are several taxonomies of learning that have been developed.
 Here, we will explore some of the most common ones:

 • Bloom’s Taxonomy.